 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 Malaria is a risk throughout the year in most areas except in the northern regions of Dakhlet-Nouadhibou and Tiris-Zemmour.
-Other mosquito-borne diseases (including dengue fever, rift valley fever, and yellow fever) also occur in the region.
+Other mosquito-borne diseases (including dengue fever and rift valley fever) also occur in the region.
 We encourage you to consider taking prophylaxis against malaria and to take precautions against being bitten by mosquitoes, including using insect repellent at all times, wear long, loose fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 Where to get help